trinidj/phrolova-project-v2/data/resonators/chixia/talents.md

 ### Numbingly Spicy!

 Each "Thermobaric Bullets" that hits a target during Resonance Skill DAKA DAKA! increases ATK by 1% for 10s, stacking up to 30 times.

----

-## Intro Skill: Grand Entrance

-Chixia makes a heroic entrance and fires rapidly with her dual pistols at the target, dealing Fusion DMG.

----

-## Outro Skill: Leaping Flames

-Chixia releases a shock wave surrounding the target, dealing Fusion DMG equal to 530.00% of Chixia's ATK to enemies within the range.